Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Clustering Dynamics Attractor Search

-The selection of the "interesting" components can be easily achieved by checking the change of the slope in the spectrum of the Laplacian matrix.
-Fig.~\ref{fig:eigvec_analysis} gives the spectrum analysis for varying the number of attractors, keeping the number of demonstrated trajectories to three.
-The number of relevant components grows proportionally to the number of sub-dynamics present in the dataset, \( n_{DS} = \sum_{q=1}^K K_q - 1 \) with $Q$ the total number of sub-dynamics and $K_q$ the number of sampled trajectories for the $q$-th sub-dynamics.
+The number of relevant components grows proportionally to the number of sub-dynamics present in the dataset, \( n_{DS} = \sum_{q=1}^K K_q - 1 \) with $Q$ being the total number of sub-dynamics and $K_q$ the number of sampled trajectories for the $q$-th sub-dynamics.
 As shown in Alg.~\ref{alg:clustering}, taking advantage of the stationary right eigenvectors used to label points, each eigenvector is assigned to either one dynamics or the other.

-For the toy case in exam the with have for two eigenvectors corresponding to the zero eigenvalue with algebraic multiplicity of two, and for relevant components for the reconstruction of the embedding spaces as shown in Fig.~\ref{fig:eigvect_static}.
+For the toy case in exam we have two eigenvectors associated to zero eigenvalues.
+The eigenvectors associated the least two eigenvalues, with algebraic multiplicity equal to two, are used for the reconstruction of the embedding spaces as shown in Fig.~\ref{fig:eigvect_static}.

 The search of the attractor positions is carried out by exploiting the particular structure of the embedding spaces.